HorizenOfficial/developer-horizen-global/docs/introduction/Base-App.rst

       }

-There is also the possibility to define a max fee threshold that blocks the inclusion in the Memory Pool of the transactions that have fee > max fee.
+There is also the possibility to define a max fee threshold that blocks the possibility to launch transactions from the node wallet that have fee > max fee.
 This property can be set in the configuration file in the section wallet.

 .. code:: bash